MaxMayoris/estacion-dulce-android/README.md

-# 🍰 Estación Dulce - Gestión de Pastelería
+# 🍰 Estación Dulce - Bakery Management

-Una aplicación Android para la gestión integral de una pastelería.
+An Android application for comprehensive bakery management.

-## 📱 Descripción
+## 📱 Description

-Estación Dulce es una aplicación móvil diseñada para gestionar todos los aspectos de una pastelería, desde el inventario de productos hasta las recetas, clientes y movimientos comerciales.
+Estación Dulce is a mobile application designed to manage all aspects of a bakery, from product inventory to recipes, customers, and business transactions.

-## ✨ Características Principales
+## ✨ Main Features

-- **Gestión de Productos**: Catálogo e inventario
-- **Gestión de Recetas**: Creación y cálculo de costos
-- **Gestión de Clientes**: Registro y contacto
-- **Movimientos**: Control de entradas y salidas
+- **Product Management**: Catalog and inventory
+- **Recipe Management**: Creation and cost calculation
+- **Customer Management**: Registration and contact
+- **Transactions**: Input and output control
-- **Dashboard**: Vista general del negocio
+- **Dashboard**: Business overview

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - Kotlin
 - Android
 - Firebase
 - Material Design

-## 📋 Requisitos
+## 📋 Requirements

-- Android 11.0 o superior
+- Android 11.0 or higher
-- Conexión a Internet
+- Internet connection

-## 🚀 Instalación
+## 🚀 Installation

-1. Clonar el repositorio
+1. Clone the repository
-2. Configurar Firebase
+2. Configure Firebase
-3. Compilar con Android Studio
+3. Build with Android Studio

-## 🔐 Seguridad
+## 🔐 Security

+- Secure authentication
-- Autenticación segura
+- Data validation
-- Validación de datos
-- Archivos sensibles protegidos

-## 📱 Capturas de Pantalla

-*[Aquí puedes agregar capturas de pantalla de la aplicación]*
+- Protected sensitive files

-## 🤝 Contribución
+## 🤝 Contributing

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

-## 📝 Licencia
+## 📝 License

-Este proyecto está bajo la Licencia MIT.
-Ver el archivo `LICENSE` para más detalles.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Maximiliano Roldan**
 - Email: maxir.unsj@gmail.com
 - GitHub: [@MaxMayoris](https://github.com/MaxMayoris)

-## 📞 Soporte
+## 📞 Support

-Si tienes preguntas o necesitas ayuda, puedes:
+If you have questions or need help, you can:
-- Abrir un issue en GitHub
+- Open an issue on GitHub
-- Contactar al desarrollador por email
+- Contact the developer by email

-## 🔄 Historial de Versiones
+## 🔄 Version History

-- **v2.1** - Versión actual
+- **v2.1** - Current version
-- **v2.0** - Refactorización completa
+- **v2.0** - Complete refactoring
-- **v1.x** - Versiones iniciales
+- **v1.x** - Initial versions

 ---

-⭐ Si te gusta este proyecto, ¡dale una estrella en GitHub!
+⭐ If you like this project, give it a star on GitHub!